Best Internet Providers and Cheapest Plans in Toronto (Updated Monthly)

 What replaced Rogers Ignite internet?

 Rogers rebranded its Ignite internet line to Rogers Xfinity in 2024, following a technology licensing agreement with Comcast.
-All plan names now use the Xfinity brand — for example, Rogers Xfinity Popular 500 and Rogers Xfinity Ultimate 1G.
-If you're searching for Rogers Ignite plans, you'll now find them listed as Xfinity on Rogers.com.
+All plan names now use the Xfinity brand.
+Rogers also restructured its Ontario plan lineup in 2026, adding new tiers: Xfinity Starter 50 ($60/mo), Xfinity Starter 100 ($75/mo), and Xfinity Essentials 300 ($90/mo) now join the existing Popular 500 and Ultimate 1G tiers.
+Most Ontario Xfinity plans are now fibre-to-the-home where available.

 Is Bell fibre available at my address in Toronto?

-Bell PureFibre is available across much of Toronto but varies street by street and building by building.
-The only way to confirm is to check by postal code on Bell's website or use PlanGenius's address lookup.
-Don't assume availability — even neighbouring buildings can differ.
+Bell PureFibre now covers approximately 92.7% of Toronto addresses.
+However, availability still varies building by building.
+Check by postal code on Bell's website or use PlanGenius's address lookup.
+Don't assume availability — even neighbouring buildings can differ, particularly in older high-rise buildings.

-Which is better in Toronto — Bell or Rogers?
+Which is better in Toronto — Bell or Rogers Xfinity?

 Can I get internet without a contract in Toronto?